 20. The Message Comes With a Code or Reference Number

-Be sceptical of job invite messages that comes with code or reference numbers
+Be sceptical of job invite messages that come with code or reference numbers

 Example;